Lafayette, Indiana: Railroads

 Amtrak, the national passenger rail system, provides passenger rail service to Lafayette through the Cardinal to Chicago, Washington D.C., and New York City.
-Norfolk Southern; CSX; Kankakee, Beaverville and Southern Railroad; and Toledo, Peoria and Western Railway (RailAmerica) provide freight rail service.
+Norfolk Southern; CSX Transportation; Kankakee, Beaverville and Southern Railroad; and Toledo, Peoria and Western Railway (RailAmerica) provide freight rail service.
 Many lines that originally passed through the downtown were redirected in the mid-1990s to a rail corridor near the Wabash River.